ali5ter/naec-petition/README.md

 The NAEC site uses a Wordpress theme called Solo (http://themetrust.com/themes/solo).
 This template is integrated with Solo by constructing a child theme called, `solo-child`.
-All code outside of that directory is original as supplied.